openedx/edx-documentation/en_us/shared/releasing_course/beta_testing.rst

  course, she must create a separate user account with a different username and email address.
-She can then use that separate, non-privileged user account to enroll in the course and repeat the work, completing assignments and exams when they are available to all students.
+She can then use that separate, non-privileged user account to enroll in the course and repeat the work, completing assignments and exams when they are available to all learners.

 ==================================
 Qualities of Good Beta Testers